geeksforsocialchange/faceloader/README.md

 ### Our solution

-While Facebook constantly shift the goalposts to stop easy interoperability, there is one thing they can't block: accessing the site as a logged in user to view your own events.
+While Facebook constantly shift the goalposts to stop easy interoperability, there is one thing they haven't yet blocked: using the accessible version of their website to view your own events.

 FaceLoader is a desktop app that takes the name of one or more Facebook pages and then pretends to be you by visiting each event link and downloading the data to your local computer.
-This creates a local copy on your computer you can cut and paste from into other event platforms, as well as an iCal feed you can sync with your Google or Outlook Calendar.
+This creates local files on your computer you can upload into other event platforms, as well as importing the files into your Google or Outlook Calendar.

 FaceLoader was designed primarily to be used with the PlaceCal event aggregation platform, which requires a public iCal feed or API to operate.
-We developed FaceLoader out of frustration with Facebook's insistance on making interoperability a total pain in the butt.
+We developed FaceLoader out of frustration with Facebook's insistence on making interoperability a total pain in the butt.

 ## Installation

+Most users will want to download the [latest release](https://github.com/geeksforsocialchange/faceloader/releases/latest).
+We provide ready-built versions for:

+* Apple Mac (faceloader-mac.zip)
+* Linux (faceloader.tar.xz)
+* Windows (faceloader.exe)

+Developers and people who want the absolutely latest version can get the sourcecode from git and run it that way:

 ```
 git clone https://github.com/geeksforsocialchange/faceloader